top of page

 Temecula, CA 92590

-General Meeting - First Thursday of the Month at 6:15PM - Guests Welcome
+General Meeting - First Thursday of the Month at 6:15PM / First-Time Guests Welcome Starting January, 2025

 Club Outings

-More information can be found on the Calendar or Outings members only pages.
+Details and signup sheets can be found on the Outings members only page.

 Meeting Happenings